 The advice they received may not have been the best advice for them.

-If you think that this applies to you, download our compensation claim guide, and when you're ready, click the ‘Check if you can claim’ button.
-We have already paid £2.4 million to customers who had been advised to transfer out of the British Steel Pension Scheme.
+If you think that this applies to you, download our compensation claim guide (pdf 0.1MB), and when you're ready, click the ‘Check if you can claim’ button.

 The next step will be to answer a series of straightforward questions.